 FACT: While it might not be seen as expectable, it’s not uncommon to see someone at the grocery store or walking their dog in slippers and PJs in some parts of the world including the UK!
 This is even stranger when considering facts 1 & 2.

 4 – “Good luck trying to get the top half on me!”

-FACT: We here in the UK didn’t get the idea or indeed fashion trend of wearing PJ’s until the latter part of the 1920s, that is almost 200 years after America!
+FACT: We here in the UK didn’t get the idea or indeed fashion trend of wearing PJ’s until the latter part of the 1920s, which is almost 200 years after America!

 3 – “….please kill me!”

 FACT: In the late 1880s many American men donned a long night-shirt before going to bed, but after English colonialists began to settle territories in the East and found that Indian loose-fitting jackets and trousers were much more comfortable and lightweight making them better to sleep in.

 2 – “Ladybug, ladybug, go to sleep – be warm and snug all wrapped up in a leaf!”

 FACT: Pyjamas as still seen as something only for the bedroom because as close as January 2012, Michael Williams a commissioner in Caddo Parish Louisiana, proposed an ordinance prohibiting people from wearing pyjamas in public!
 Luckily it didn’t get made a law, but it shows that pyjamas have a long way to go before it is acceptable to wear them in public.

 1 – “Come on kittens, get into bed and stay there as mommy told you to do an hour ago!”